19hours/sg-statutes/Acts/Rubber Industry Act.md

 “treat”, with its grammatical variations and cognate expressions, means to subject to any process whatsoever;

-“Singapore Rubber Fund” means the Singapore Rubber Fund established under section 14 of the Rubber Association of Singapore (Incorporation) Act [Cap.
-278] repealed by the Trade Development Board (Amendment) Act 1992 [Act 16 of 1992] and transferred to and administered by the Board by virtue of section 26H of the Trade Development Board Act [Cap.
-330].
+“Singapore Rubber Fund” means the Singapore Rubber Fund established under section 14 of the repealed Rubber Association of Singapore (Incorporation) Act (Cap.
+278) and administered by the Board under section 39 of the Enterprise Singapore Board Act 2018.

+[Act 10 of 2018 wef 01/04/2018]

 ### Licence to pack, ship or deal in rubber or manufacture technically specified rubber